The New Video of One of the Scariest Places on Earth

 But as they sat in a small tent in the blinding Antarctic midnight and drove the robot by remote, Schmidt and her colleagues were awed.
 “Oh my gosh, here’s the melting happening,” she remembers someone saying as they pointed at the screen.
 They had to invent names on the fly for shapes on the screen, noticing “cups,” “pebbles,” and dirty “scallops” in the ice.

-Now will come the crucial work of taking the video and other measurements and figuring out what it means for the world.
+Now will come the crucial work of taking the video and other measurements and figuring out what they mean for the world.
 “The grounding line is moving back—we know it’s happening but we don’t know how quickly,” Schmidt said.
-The difference could be enormous: Since small changes in sea level get amplified as storm surge, its retreat could mean the difference between seeing 3 and 15 feet of flooding during a hurricane, she said.
+The difference could be enormous: Because small changes in sea level get amplified as storm surge, its retreat could mean the difference between seeing three and 15 feet of flooding during a hurricane, she said.

 What’s already obvious from the images is that, when the glacier hits the ocean, it immediately begins to change.
 Part of the excitement of the video is that it forces scientists to ask some basic questions, starting with “What is that?”
 Robel, the Georgia Institute of Technology glaciologist, told me that he expects to see many of its images in conference presentations for years to come, as scientists debate what is even happening in them.

 There’s already been at least one finding.
-Most glaciologists have called the area where a glacier meets the seafloor the “grounding line” (as I’ve done it in this story).
+Most glaciologists have called the area where a glacier meets the seafloor the “grounding line” (as I’ve done in this story).
 Others have argued that the area is more like the estuary of a river, with tides bringing in ocean water and carrying out meltwater, Robel said.
-The new footage seems to show something more like a “grounding zone,” a pock-marked area where the glacier makes contact and floats and before getting stuck on other boulders.
+The new footage seems to show something more like a “grounding zone,” a pockmarked area where the glacier makes contact and floats, before getting stuck on other boulders.
 But that is really only the beginning of what we may learn, said Schmidt, who will leave Antarctica for the first time this year on Friday, before flying home from New Zealand next week.
-“I haven’t had a time to sit and think about this data at all,” she said.
+“I haven’t had time to sit and think about this data at all,” she said.
 “But every time I watch these videos, I see something new.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.